imazen/bank-csv/draft-river-bankcsv.md

 ## Conventions

-1. Files MUST always begin with a header row
+1. Files MUST always begin with a header row.
+The last column of the header row shall be a quoted string of key-value pairs used by parsers for modular versioning.
+Ex "type=bankcsv;bankcsv=v1.1;include=categories,_chase*;_chase=v2".
+No key or value may contain quotes, commas, equal signs, or semicolons.
+The "type" and "v" values are required.
+"v" and other version fields shall be a semver 2.0 compliant value corresponding with the version of the file format.
+For transaction data, "type" shall be "bankcsv".
+Additional custom fields may be specified and versioned here.
+All custom fields must be prefixed with _
+All values for this column shall be empty.
+TODO: Test if spaces are needed in the k/v header to prevent table/spreadsheet layout issues.
 2. Files MUST be encoded in UTF-8.
-A UTF-8 Byte Order Mark MAY be used.
+A UTF-8 Byte Order Mark SHOULD be used.
+Some spreadsheet applications do not detect UTF-8 reliably.
 3. Files MUST strictly conform to RFC 4180, including regarding use of commas, newlines, quoted values, and quote escaping.
 4. Financial institutions MUST select a permanent identifier (hereafter "bankid") representing the company or parent organization.
 This identifier MUST be alphanumeric and lowercase and cannot begin with a number ([a-z][a-z0-9]+).
 The identifier SHOULD remain consistent over time.
 This identifier SHOULD as short as possible.
 The identifier SHOULD NOT conflict with identifiers already in use by unaffiliated organizations.
 This identifier is important for allowing parsers to distinguish between custom fields and applications to handle banks as distinct entities.
 5. Custom Fields MUST be prefixed with an underscore, "bankid", and another underscore.
 For example "_greatbank_Teleport Id"